cbg-ethz/shorah/help.md

 _reported by KMD_

 #### `diri_sampler` and memory leak
+This seems to be solved now (_thanks to
+[Manuel Holtgrewe](https://github.com/ozagordi/shorah/pull/1)_).

-<s>It happens that `diri_sampler` fails to run with a cryptic message that reads
+It happened that `diri_sampler` failed to run with a cryptic message that reads
 like: `memory corruption: 0x0000000000. . .`
-Usually, changing the name of the input file to something shorter is enough.
+Usually, changing the name of the input file to something shorter was enough.
-For obscure reasons, it seems to fail when the file name is 18 letter plus the suffix `.far`.
-If you have the faintest idea why this happens, we would like to know.</s> This seems to be solved now (_thanks to [Manuel Holtgrewe](https://github.com/ozagordi/shorah/pull/1)_).
+For obscure reasons, it seemed to fail when the file name is 18 letter plus the suffix `.far`.

 ---